-Nintendo released the first Fire Emblem game in 1990 and the last addition “Three Houses” is set for release in 2019.
+Nintendo released the first Fire Emblem game in 1990 and the last addition “Three Houses” is set for release very soon in 2019.

 Here’s a list of the best Fire Emblem games.
 Players often discuss which game is the best in the franchise or they try to put a list of their favorites, which is a highly subjective topic.

 1. Fire Emblem: Path of Radiance (2005)

 Top on the list of best Fire Emblem games is Path of Radiance.

 Eight hundred years ago, a dark diety brought destruction to the world.
 Sea flooded almost every piece of land and only Tellius remained.

 There are seven nations living peacefully in Tellius, but that can change if Ashnard gets his hands on the bronze medallion containing the dark diety.

 The story begins with Ike joining a mercenary squad led by Greil.
 Shortly after joining them, Ike will save a princess of Crimea, Elincia Ridell.